Purple loosestrife

 About This Species

-Purple loosestrife is a pretty perennial plant that spreads rapidly by seed and root fragments.
+Purple loosestrife (Spike loosestrife, Purple lythrum) is a perennial plant that spreads rapidly by seed and root fragments.
+It was introduced from its native range of Europe and Asia.
 The tiny seeds are dispersed by wind, mud, moving water, wildlife and humans.
 A mature plant can produce up to 2.5 million seeds that can survive in the soil for up to 20 years.
 Purple loosestrife grows in wetlands and aquatic habitats, as well in wet pastures and roadside ditches and is quite easily recognized by its flowers.
+Purple loosestrife is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Management species by the BC Provincial Priority Invasive Species List.

 How to Identify